smfo/whatILearntToday/Faggrupper/Firebase/hostingWeb.md

-# Deploy and greate firebase project
+# Deploy and create firebase project

 How to create and deploy a firebase project.